YubicoLabs/yed-spoke-example/docs/docs/action.md

 :::note

 If the REST option does not appear then you have not activated the IntegrationHub plugin.
-Follow the instructions at the [prerequisites](/docs/prereqs) page earlier in the guide.
+Follow the instructions in the [prerequisites](/docs/prereqs) page earlier in the guide.

 :::